 3. To gain trust, so you can sell more of whatever you sell.

 These are all helped along by email marketing systems and a content marketing supporter who cares.
+(Please see Power of Words for more about getting a professional content marketer to help).

 But, Content Marketing is Unselfish